tbanel/uniline/docs/index.md

 Could `Uniline` be programmed (versus used interactively)?
 Yes!

-The API is usable programatically:
+The API is usable programmatically:

 Move cursor while drawing lines by calling any of the 4 directions
 functions: